coinbase/coinbase-bitmonet-sdk/README.md

 ### API's

-* Initializing the SDK: `initialize(Context context, String clientId, String clientSecret, String callbackUrl)`
+* Initiale the SDK: `initialize(Context context, String clientId, String clientSecret, String callbackUrl)`

 * Set the receiving address: `setReceivingAddress(String receivingAddress)`

 * Set the transaction currency: `setTransactionCurrency(String transactionCurrency)`

 * Request Authorization to access the wallet: `requestWalletAuthorization(Context activityContext)`.
 Implement the `BitmonetOAuthStatusListener` interface to get the status of this call, and use the context of the calling activity as a parameter to this call.

 * Transfer money from the user account to the specified receiving address: `sendMoney(Context activityContext, String itemName, double amount)`.
 Implement the `BitmonetPaymentStatusListener`interface to get the status of this call, and use the context of the calling activity as a parameter to this call.

 * Transfer money from the user account to the specified receiving address without showing the modal: `sendMoneyInBackground(Context activityContext, String itemName, double amount)`.
 Implement the `BitmonetPaymentStatusListener` interface to get the status of this call, and use the context of the calling activity as a parameter to this call.

 ### Sample Application